LearnersGuild/curriculum-app/modules/Foundational-Programming-in-Node/README.md

 ## Skills

-- Can use the node REPL
+- Can use the Node REPL
-- Can run a `.js` file with the node command
+- Can run a `.js` file with the Node command
-- Can require files
+- Can require files in Node
-- Can export one or more objects from a file
+- Can export one or more objects from a file in Node
-- Can read and write to files using `fs.readFileSync`
+- Can read and write to files using `fs.readFileSync` in Node
-- Can initialize a node module (npm init)
+- Can initialize a Node module (npm init)
-- Can understand and modify a `package.json`
+- Can understand and modify a Node `package.json` file
-- Can install and save node package dependencies
+- Can install and save Node packages as dependencies
-- Can require modules
+- Can require modules in Node

 ## Google Search Terms